Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         academic title, degree, and full name of the Rector/Rector/Dean of the Faculty before submitting the diploma to the Director of VNU for signature;
-    f)  Section \"Decision on recognition of academic degrees and granting of diplomas\": Record the decision number and date, month, year of signing the decision on recognition of academic degrees by VNU or by the training unit under the authority to grant the diploma;
+    g)  Section \"Decision on recognition of academic degrees and granting of diplomas\": Record the decision number and date, month, year of signing the decision on recognition of academic degrees by VNU or by the training unit under the authority to grant the diploma;
-    g)  "Book number" section: Record the number in the original diploma book established by the training unit, fill in the information, preserve and store permanently at the unit (according to the form in Appendix XIV of this Regulation).
+    h)  "Book number" section: Record the number in the original diploma book established by the training unit, fill in the information, preserve and store permanently at the unit (according to the form in Appendix XIV of this Regulation).